Congregational Position and Activities: Refugees and Immigrants

 Hill Havurah’s efforts on behalf of refugees and immigrants have developed in two areas.
 First, through the Good Neighbors of Capitol Hill (which is coordinated by Lutheran Social Services/National Capitol Area,) Hill Havurah and its Tikkun Olam committee support an interfaith effort to resettle refugees in our community.
 Participating congregations include Lutheran Church of the Reformation, Capitol Hill United Methodist Church, St. Mark’s Episcopal Church, Hill Havurah, Capitol Hill Presbyterian Church, Christ Church-Washington Parish and the Church of Jesus Christ of Latter Day Saints.

 In addition to local resettlement efforts, Hill Havurah is a visible and proactive partner with other Jewish and community organizations in calling for America to continue its legacy of welcoming refugees to our shores.
 Along with the HIAS and 50 other organizations, Hill Havurah served as a co-sponsor of the #JewsForRefugees assembly in March 2017, to sound a rallying cry to the leadership of our country to continue welcoming those seeking refuge.
-The Tzedek Committee screens requests from other organizations for participation in activities that support our policy concerning immigrants and refugees,
+The Tzedek Committee screens requests from other organizations for participation in activities that support our policy concerning immigrants and refugees, and organizes Havurah activities that demonstrate our commitment to these goals.

 Hill Havurah, HIAS and more than 50 organizations in the